-February 2, 2016 marks the 20th anniversary of the lowest instrument-measured temperature on record for the state of Minnesota.
+February 2,1996 was the coldest instrument-measured temperature on record for the state of Minnesota.

 A location in St. Louis County, 3 miles south of Tower, recorded -60 degrees F on February 2, 1996.
 This value ties Minnesota with North Dakota for the all-time record low for a non-mountainous state.

 But why Tower?
 Aside from the deeply cold air mass that had overspread the region, two factors likely contributed to the record-low temperature.
 First, Tower had 44 inches of snow on the ground.
 The height of the thermometer is normally about 5 feet above the ground, but with the deep snow, the "ground" was much closer to the thermometer.
 The coldest air tends to sink to the lowest possible level, which on this morning placed it very close to the thermometer.
 Additionally, the Tower site is situated in a slight topographic bowl, which allows cold air to drain in from nearby areas.
 As a result, Tower frequently records some of the lowest temperatures in the state.